fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

-Personally, I believe the Tokenizer plays a critical role in the recent success of LLMs, as it effectively bridges the gap between human language and computer-readable input.
+Personally, I believe the tokenizer plays a critical role in the recent success of Large Language Models (LLMs), as it effectively bridges the gap between human language and computer-readable input.
 For example, while vision models tend to generate unrealistic or distorted images, language models are much less likely to produce non-existent words—thanks in large part to robust tokenization.

 In the field of computer vision, we are still awaiting our own "ChatGPT moment".
-Perhaps the breakthrough lies in developing vision Tokenizers capable of bridging the gap between visual data and machine understanding.
+Perhaps the breakthrough lies in developing vision tokenizers capable of bridging the gap between visual data and machine understanding.
 It’s important to note, however, that language tokenization operates over a discrete and finite vocabulary (e.g., approximately 30,000 commonly used English tokens), whereas vision tokenization must grapple with a continuous and effectively infinite input space if we aim to model the visual world in its entirety.
 With that being said, building vision tokenizers is much more challenging than their language counterparts.